The Sustained Engineering Team (SET) is responsible for improving and maintaining quality.

 Team members on SET should pull tickets off the top of TO DO queue, work on them to completion and then pull another one off the TO DO queue.

-After the Tuesday meeting, the SET lead should post a team status update in the ~Sustained Engineering channel using the following template:
+On Tuesdays, the SET lead should post a team status update in the ~Sustained Engineering channel using the following template:

 #set-update #set-update-YYYY-MM-DD Bugs resolved in the last 7 days: <X> (<X> reported by customers) Bug fix PRs submitted in the last 7 days: <X> (<X> reported by customer) In progress fixes: * <list of tickets that are currently being worked on> Next in the queue: * <list of 3-5 tickets next in the queue> Total bugs in backlog: <X> Notes: * <any notes or qualifiers for the week>